Yes, over 30 Web Hosting accounts with actual websites.

 The only support situation I had was when I added SSL certificates.
 Dealing with them was a piece of cake.
 HawkHost should be in your top five when deciding which host to use.
 My current price is $29.16/year.

-I do remember opening a support ticket and received a quick response.
+I do remember opening a support ticket and receiving a quick response.
 This makes them better than some of the rest.
 The price is fair for the service and support you get.
 You may have to upgrade your plan depending on your needs but for the most part, you’ll be satisfied.
 My current price is $60/year.

 I recently realized they did away with their ticket system for support.
-They created their own in house customer support set up.
+They created their own in-house customer support setup.
 I decided to test it out.
 Someone responded within 5 minutes and answered my question.
 This may be a factor for me if something were to go seriously wrong.
 For now, the web service has been exceptional.
 I will continue to host some big sites with them and would recommend them to you as well.
 My current price is $43.45/year.

 The history of my support looks fairly minimal.
 I had to increase my resources due to some high CPU but they took care of it quickly.
 I didn’t have downtime which is the important part.
 For the price I’m paying, I feel like I’m getting a good deal.
 My current price is $54.00/year.